apitoolkit/apitoolkit-landing/content/_index.md

 ## APIToolkit is built by <span class="bg-amber-300 px-1 font-bold text-black inline-block ">Developers and for Developers</span>To solve pains we’ve all faced.

 We’re engineers at our core, who are very close to the problems we are solving.
-So, we encourage you to be a part of this community evolving solutions to solve API documentation, management and observability.
+So, we encourage you to be a part of this community creating solutions to solve API documentation, management and observability.

   <div class="flex flex-row items-center pt-8">
     <a